FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 Adds a new WireGuard interface and starts it.
 For WireGuard, adding a new interface is the equivalent of adding a new Virtual Private Network (VPN).

+Interfaces added using this command are configured to allow client devices on the VPN to communicate with each other.
+This is achieved by using WireGuard's PostUp and PostDown key-value pairs in the interface's configuration file to modify the server's iptables to forward packets from one client to another client, so long as both clients are on the same interface and within the same subnet.
+Clients will not be able to talk to other clients on a different interface/VPN.

+If it is preferable that client devices NOT to be able to communicate with each other, it is recommended to create an interface per device.
+This not only prevents the iptables rules added by wg-skoonie from allowing client devices to communicate, but it also creates another layer of separation between the client devices that may help prevent additional security vulnerabilities caused by other iptables rules or services running on the system.

 The system will be configured to start the interface automatically on system startup.

 Make sure that the port specified in \[Server Endpoint\] and \[Listening Port\] is directed to the device running the WireGuard server.
 If the server is installed behind an internet router, ensure that the router is forwarding all traffic for the specified port to the server.

 Multiple interfaces are NOT able to listen on the same port, so each interface needs its own port specified in \[Server Endpoint\] and \[Listening Port\].
-This does NOT check to see if another interface is already listening on the specified port.
+This command does NOT check to see if another interface is already listening on the specified port.
 That is the responsibility of the user.

-This does NOT check to see if a previous interface with the same name already exists.
+This command does NOT check to see if a previous interface with the same name already exists.
 It is the responsibility of the user to verify this to ensure there are no conflicts.

 Currently, devices are only allowed IPv4 addresses on the Virtual Private Network (VPN) for any interface.
 Support for IPv6 will be added at a later date.
 WireGuard supports IPv6, but wg-skoonie does not.